 How to store

-- Store any leftovers in an airtight contain in the refrigerator for up to a week.
+Store any leftovers in an airtight container in the refrigerator for up to a week.

 📖 Recipe